 - Ask for help.
 Commuting with someone always helps, whether in a carpool or just for assistance while getting in and out of vehicles.

 I would strongly encourage you to go to physical therapy as early as you can.
 A trained professional can introduce you to exercises that will allow you to preserve your strength and promote speedier healing.
 One of my favorite exercise machines is the arm bike.
 It’s not as exciting as running or biking, but you can certainly break a sweat.
-Just make sure to get some guidance on how much to do and at what resistances.
+Just make sure to get some guidance on how strenuous your workout should be.

 The most important thing to remember during this period is that your life is not over.
 The limitations imposed by crutches are annoying, to be sure, but you’ll be surprised by how fast you can adapt to them.
 Being restricted in your activities also presents an opportunity to revisit your schedule and regular routines and prioritize what’s really important.